maths/moodle-qtype_stack/api/README.md

     docker compose -f docker-compose.dev.yml up

 The required development image will automatically be build.
 After the stack started, you will be able to access the service via http://localhost:3080.
 Any performed changes in the PHP code will be visible live.
 Note, that Maxima is provided by a geomaxima docker image, and this image will _not_ reflect local changes.
 The development build also contains the xdebug extension, which is configured to connect to `host.docker.internal` as a debugger, which will resolve to the locale machines ip address when using docker desktop.
 Please note that the performance of the development setup will be significantly worse than in production.

+### Docker production setup

+A production image of the API can be built using `docker-compose.stack.prod.yml`.
+This then needs renamed, tagged and pushed to a suitable repository on Docker hub.

+    docker compose -f docker-compose.stack.prod.yml build
+    docker tag docker-stack your-repo/imagename:tag
+    docker push your-repo/imagename:tag

+At this point a user should just need a working Docker setup and an up-to-date `docker-compose.yml` file that points to the goemaxima and stack-api images:

+    docker compose -f docker-compose.yml up

+This will download the goemaxima and stack-api images and run the containers in an enclosing container.
+Obviously, config will be the same as for whoever built the stack-api Docker image.

+Version numbers will need to match the latest STACK release in `docker-compose.dev.yml`, `docker-compose.yml`, `config_sample.txt` and `config.php`.

 ### High level overview